Jerson2000/api-ulearn/Readme.md

 # dotnet ef database update

 # 5. Start the application locally
-dotnet watch run --project ULearn.API
+dotnet watch run --project src/ULearn.API

 # 6. The API should now be running on localhost:5281 or  localhost:5281/swagger